caltechlibrary/dataset-instruction/02-large-data.md

 ```

-The `.abstract` field looks interesting we can try indexing that.
+The `.abstract` field looks interesting so we can try indexing that.
 Indexes can be combined so if later we want
 to also include `.title` or `.publication` we can just create indexes for this.
 Generally speaking indexes
 with fewer fields are quicker to build.